soldasim/BOSIP.jl/docs/src/functions.md

 ## Parameter Distributions

-This section contains function used to obtain the trained parameter posterior approximations.
+This section contains function used to obtain the trained parameter posterior/likelihood approximations.

 The `approx_posterior` function can be used to obtain the (un)normalized approximate posterior ``p(\theta|y_o) \propto p(y_o|\theta) p(\theta)`` obtained by substituting the predictive means of the GPs directly as the discrepancies.